Campbell Fighting Camels football: History

 In 2006, Campbell University announced that they would be restarting their football program and play Division 1 FCS football in 2008.
 The Camels would play at the newly built Barker-Lane Stadium, which has hosted Campbell since the revival of Camel Football.

 The Camels would begin play in the non-scholarship Pioneer Football League and remain in the conference through 2017.
-In 2018, Campbell upgraded it's program to offer football scholarships and joined the rest of Campbell's athletic programs in the Big South Conference.
+In 2018, Campbell upgraded its program to offer football scholarships and joined the rest of Campbell's athletic programs in the Big South Conference.
 In 2023, Campbell announced that they would be moving to the Colonial Athletic Association with the Campbell football program joining the Coastal Athletic Association Football Conference.

 Dale Steele was hired as the program's first head coach since bringing back football, and coached Campbell football from 2008 until his dismissal in 2012.
 Steele's record at Campbell was 14-41.

 After the 2012 season, Mike Minter was hired as head coach and would coach the Camels until his resignation in 2023.
 Minter had a record of 49-66 during his time at Campbell.

 In 2024, former Campbell assistant coach Braxton Harris was named head coach and led Campbell to a 3-9 record in his first season since coming back from Houston Christian University.